In Association with Amazon.com

 Milorad Pavić was born in Belgrade, Yugoslavia (now Serbia), into a distinguished family of writers.
 He graduated from the University of Belgrade and received his Ph.D. in literary history at the University of Zagreb.
 Pavić began his academic career at the Sorbonne and continued in Vienna.
 After teaching literature at the universities of Novi Sad, Freiburg, Regensburg, Belgrade, Pavić devoted himself entirely to writing.
 His first collection of poetry appeared in 1967.
 With his wife, the writer and literary critic Jasmina Mihajlović, he settled in Belgrade.

 Hazarski rečnik: roman leksikon u 100.000 reči (1984, Dictionary of the Khazars), Pavić's first novel, is a playful mock-history of the Khazars, located somewhere among Turkey, Russia and the Slavic countries to the west.
+They are an oppressed majority among a total of six ethnic groups (corresponding Yugoslavia's six republics).
 In the late 9th century A.D., the great Khan, ruler of the obscure Caucasian people, summons the three leading scholars to determine which religion his people will adopt.

 Poslednja ljubav u Carigradu: priručnik za gatanje (1994, Last Love in Constantinople) has an innovative game-oriented twist as Landscape Painted with Tea: Subtitled "A Tarot Novel of Divination,'' the book is accompanied by a pack of Tarot cards, which the reader may use to read in a new way the books 21 chapters.
 This postmodernist experimentation has much in common with Julio Cortázar's novel Hopscotch (1963).
 Last Love in Constantinople is a colorful romance set in Eastern Europe during the Napoleonic Wars.
 The protagonist is Sofronije Opujic, a young cavalryman, whose service in Napoleon's army is complicated by a mysterious prophecy and love for the daughter of his father's enemy.

 Together with such writers as Jorge Luis Borges, Julio Cortázar, Italo Calvino, and Umberto Eco, Pavić charted new territories in modern fiction.
 The writer and literary critic Jasmina Mihajlovic has noted, that Dictionary of the Khazars, Landscape Painted with Tea, Inner Side of the Wind, and Last Love in Constantinople have characteristics of the hypertext, and they could be read most effectively if they were transferred into a hypertext format.
 Her view was shared by Robert Coover in his review of Dictionary of the Khazars.
 "Since the computer radical and prophet Ted Nelson first invented the word ''hypertext'' to describe such computer-driven nonsequential writing nearly a quarter of a century ago, there has been a steady, now rapid, growth of disciples to this newest sect of dream hunters.
-A new kind of coverless, interactive, expandable ''book'' is now being written; there are no doubt several out there in hyperspace right now; and ''Dictionary of the Khazars'' could easily take its place among them as inspired hackers, imitating Mr. Pavić's Father Theoctist Nikolsky, gleeful inventor of saints' lives, add their own entries, helping to fashion Adam Cadmon's body."
-(Robert Coover in The New York Times, November 20, 1988)
+A new kind of coverless, interactive, expandable ''book'' is now being written; there are no doubt several out there in hyperspace right now; and ''Dictionary of the Khazars'' could easily take its place among them as inspired hackers, imitating Mr. Pavić's Father Theoctist Nikolsky, gleeful inventor of saints' lives, add their own entries, helping to fashion Adam Cadmon's body." ('He thinks the way we dream' by Robert Coover, The New York Times, November 20, 1988)

 Selected works: